HP ProDesk 480 G2 Microtower vs. Lenovo ThinkCentre M83 Tower

 Differences between HP ProDesk 480 G2 Microtower and Lenovo ThinkCentre M83 Tower

-If a more modern desktop is what you are looking for, then you should go with the HP ProDesk 480 G2 Microtower which was released in 2014.
+If you are looking for a more modern desktop, then you should go with the HP ProDesk 480 G2 Microtower which was released in 2014.
 The Lenovo ThinkCentre M83 Tower is older and entered production in 2013.

-The two models support the same generation of Intel Core processors.
-We think that the 4 generation of Intel Core has enough power to execute all of the home and office tasks that most people will care to do.
+The two models have the same generation of Intel processors.
+We think that the 4 generation of Intel Processors have enough power to execute all of the home and office tasks that most people will care to do.

 In total the Lenovo ThinkCentre M83 Tower has 8 USB ports.
 The HP ProDesk 480 G2 Microtower is inferior in this regard and packs 6 USB ports.
-None of the desktop models has a USB 3.1 port (10Gb/s), so if you need a fast connection to your peripherals you will need to look at other models.
+In any case, if you miss USB ports, you can always purchase a USB hub.
+None of the desktop models has a USB 3.1 port (10Gb/s), so if you need a fast connection to your peripherals, like external Solid State Drive, you will need to look elsewhere.

 Unfortunately, only the Lenovo ThinkCentre M83 Tower has a DisplayPort.
 The HP ProDesk 480 G2 Microtower does not have one?
-Don't worry though, nowadays video adapters are cheap and you can get almost any combination of mode conversion.
+Don't worry though, nowadays video adapters are cheap and you can get almost any combination of conversion types.

-SATA port is where you connect your HDD, SSD and Optical Disk Drives.
+SATA ports are placed on the system board and it is where you connect your HDD, SSD and Optical Disk Drives.
 More SATA slots will allow you to have more drives running at the same time.
-In this regard the Lenovo ThinkCentre M83 Tower is better equipped as it comes with 4 SATA slot(s).
+In this regard the Lenovo ThinkCentre M83 Tower is better equipped as it comes with 4 SATA slot(s), while the HP ProDesk 480 G2 Microtower has 3 slot(s).

-Having a Power Supply Unit with high power rating is important if you are going to use components which require extra power.
+Having a Power Supply Unit with high power rating is important, if you are going to use components which require extra power.
 The Lenovo ThinkCentre M83 Tower comes with a decent 240 Watt PSU, but the HP ProDesk 480 G2 Microtower has a more powerful one rated at 300 Watts.
 Choosing either one depends on your specific requirements and use case.
-Also don't forget that some models might have more than one PSU option - try to always get the most powerful one.
+Also don't forget that some models might have more than one PSU option - try to always get the most powerful one, especially if you plan to upgrade to a powerful GPU.